isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2025.md

 Staged in a dynamic theatrical game show format for the first time, this electrifying concert celebrates both <strong>SG60</strong> and <strong>TP35</strong>, promising a memorable journey for audiences through Singapore’s evolving history.
-Enjoy your favourite local themes and songs, experience nostalgic moments, soak up the laughter, and feel all the good vibes you simply cannot miss!</p>
+Enjoy your favourite local themes and songs, soak up the nostalgic moments, and feel all the good vibes you simply cannot miss!</p>
 <p>With endless fervour, boundless fun and unstoppable energy all round,
 come be part of the action at NDC 2025 and catch the vibrant campus spirit that makes TP truly special.</p>